rhelsing/staple/README.md

 * add colors to accent, buttons? gen?
 * seperate if file contains into method.
 * check before import if already there
+* integrate:
+	* background, paragraph, etc vars
+	* append into generators
+	* generator for form colors from button list

 ##Install